NannyML/nannyml/docs/glossary.rst

                 - *Unix-epoch* in units of seconds, e.g. ``1513393355``

     Univariate Drift Detection
-        Drift Detection steps that use each feature of our model individually in order to create appropriate drift measures.
+        Drift Detection methods that use each feature of our model individually in order to